-EPUB (Electronic Publication) is one of the most popular formats for digital books and online publications.
-It delivers an open standard, flexible layout, and compatibility across various e-readers and devices.
+EPUB (Electronic Publication) is one of the most popular formats for digital books and online publications, offering an open standard, flexible layout, and broad compatibility across e‑readers and devices.
 Developers in the publishing industry often need to combine multiple EPUB files into a seamless document.
-Manually merging EPUBs can be tedious and error-prone.
-Therefore, you can automate the merging process and boost efficiency.
-In this tutorial, you’ll discover how to merge EPUB files in Java using the REST API and build scalable, code-friendly solutions designed for modern developers managing digital content workflows.
+Manually merging EPUBs can be tedious and error‑prone, so automating the process is essential for boosting efficiency.
+In this tutorial you’ll discover how to merge EPUB files in Java using a REST API, building scalable, code‑friendly solutions tailored for modern developers managing digital‑content workflows.

 Steps to Merge EPUB Files Using Java